 - Project file format supported.

-How to Use a Green Screen in VSDC
+How to Remove and Replace Background in VSDC

 Step 1: Download VSDC free video editor at Videosoftdev.